 parameter

-lowest level of elementary data item onboard
+data item or data structure on-board that is considered elementary for operations

 parameter validity

 condition that defines whether the interpretation of a telemetry parameter is reliable and meaningful

 The angular output of a gyro only has a valid engineering meaning if the power to the gyro is “on”, while at other times the output is random.
 Such a parameter is deemed conditionally valid, with its validity determined from the power status.